sollecitom/software-product-development-blog/content/posts/2023/2023-11-02-burnout-controversial-take.md

 Common explanations for job burnout include:

 1. If you work long hours or have an excessive workload.
-2. When a job is monotonous or chaotic, you need constant energy to remain focused, which can lead to fatigue and job burnout.
+2. When a job is chaotic, you need constant energy to remain focused, which can lead to fatigue and job burnout.
 3. Lack of rewards and acknowledgement.
 If you don't get recognized and compensated enough for your efforts.
 4. Poor self-care: not taking care of yourself outside of work.
 5. Juggling many things at once: work, family, study, etc.